equusprobus/equusprobus.github.io/_posts/读书/2021-10-1-On the Shortness of Life.md

 Learning how to live takes a whole life, and which may surprise you more, it takes a whole life to learn how to die.

 So you must not think a man has lived long because he has white hair and wrinkles: he has not lived long, just existed long.
-For suppose you should think that a man had had a long voyage who had been caught in a raging storm as he left harbour, and carried hither and thither and riven round and round in a circle by the rage of opposing winds?
+For suppose you should think that a man had had a long voyage who had been caught in a raging storm as he left harbour, and carried hither and thither and driven round and round in a circle by the rage of opposing winds?
 He did not have a long voyage, just a long tossing about.

-You have been preoccumpied while life hastens on.
+You have been preoccupied while life hastens on.

 Some men are preoccupied even in their leisure: in their country house, on their couch, in the midst of solitude, even when quite alone, they are their own worst company.